kevvo83/gcp-infra/gcp-networking.md

   * VMs without public IPs can access the public IPs of public Google Apps, APIs and services
   * This isn't the same as using Cloud NAT

-**TO CHECK - How can private services access Google services/apis via non-public internet?**
+**TODO - How can private services access Google services/apis via non-public internet?**

-**I.e. - what is the equivalent of Private Link?**
+**TODO - I.e. - what is the equivalent of Private Link?**

+## Cloud VPN

+2 types of VPN Gateways on GCP:
+* HA VPN
+* Classic VPN

+High level series of tasks that need to be done to enable a virtual private network between a GCP network and an AWS network:

+1. Create the HA VPN gateway and Cloud Router on Google Cloud
+2. Create an AWS Customer gateway and a Target gateway
+3. Create a VPN connection with dynamic routing on AWS
+4. Create an external VPN gateway and VPN tunnels on Google Cloud
+5. Add BGP peers to the Cloud Router
+6. Verify the configuration!